What Is a Tonsillectomy?

 - have less pain

-- not need as much pain medicine
+- don't need as much pain medicine

 - have a lower risk of bleeding